Advent reminds you to expect great things in your marriage, but also to look for your spouse and for God to deliver in unexpected ways.

 What are you longing and waiting for more of in your marriage?
 What preconceived ideas do you have of what that should look like when it comes?

-I’ve written before about how expectations in marriage affect what we perceive (See my post Expectations: The Good, The Bad and the Ugly) .
-Expectancy bias can cause you not to see something that’s right in front of you because you aren’t expecting it or are expecting it in different form.
+I’ve written before about how expectations in marriage affect what we perceive (See my post Expectations: The Good, The Bad, and the Ugly).
+Expectancy bias can cause you not to see something that’s right in front of you because you aren’t expecting it or are expecting it in a different form.

 - Do you miss your spouse’s expressions of love because you are looking for them to express love the same way you do?

 - Do you miss your spouse’s sexual initiatives because they aren’t as overt as you would like?